VChristiaens/special/README.rst

   $ conda create -n spec_env python=3.9 ipython

-Note: installing ipython while creating the environment with the above line will avoid a commonly reported issue which stems from trying to import VIP from within a base python2.7 ipython console.
+Note: installing ipython while creating the environment with the above line will avoid a commonly reported issue which stems from trying to import ``special`` from within a base python2.7 ipython console.

 To install special, simply cd into the special directory and run the setup file